TheThingsNetwork/docs/_content/gateways/mikrotik/index.md

 ## Configuration

 1. Download the Official MicroTik Winbox [configuration tool for Windows](https://mikrotik.com/download).
-   a.
 Mac users can use the [unofficial ported application](https://splynx.com/3596/mikrotik-winbox-for-mac-os/).
+Alternatively, there is also a mobile app for configration - [link](https://mikrotik.com/mobile_app)
 2. Make the connections as shown the the section above.
 3. Connect your PC/laptop to the same network as the Ethernet connection to the routerboard.
 4. Open the Winbox app and select the _Refresh_ button.
 If the connections were successful, your device will be detected as shown below.